ameuret/zed-spritesheet/README.md

   Since DragonRuby now has a method to read XML and JSON resources, it is feasible to let the Spritesheet class perform the import directly from a running DragonRuby Game Toolkit game.
 It is in the works.

-  However this tool is meant to be usable in various environements, possibly not even Ruby.
+  However this tool is meant to be usable in various environments, possibly not even Ruby.
-  So for now the prefered way is to use the command line tool.
+  So, for now, the prefered way is to use the command line tool.

   ### Standalone

+  [TODO: Explain ssex tool]

   ### Auto-update using Guard